Savo Lazarević

-Savo Lazarević nicknamed Batara (1849 — 1943) was Montenegrin and Yugoslav military officer.
+Savo Lazarević nicknamed Batara (1849 — 1943) was a Montenegrin military officer.

 Family

 Lazarević was born in Lipovo.
 His father's name was Džajo.
 According to Ratko Parežanin, Lazarević had a son, Ljubo.

 First Balkan War and First World War

 From 1912 to 1916, Lazarević was the commander of the Montenegrin gendarmerie in Metohija, whose members were known as the winged men (Крилаши) because of the insignia they wore on their hats, which depicted an eagle with open wings.
 Those who were shot at by Lazarević nicknamed him Batara, which means 'salvo' in Albanian (Batare).
 According to some sources he subjected many Albanians from Metohija to forcible Christianization.

 Lazarević was one of the most important Serb heroes of Albanian poetry, besides Marko Miljanov and Radomir Vešović.

-Lazarević was commander of Montenegrin Royal Gendarmerie which was part of Čakor Detachment during the Battle of Mojkovac.
-According to some Albanian newspapers, Gendarmerie under Lazarević's command killed Isa Boletini in January 1916.
+Lazarević was the commander of the Montenegrin Royal Gendarmerie which was part of the Čakor Detachment during the Battle of Mojkovac.
+According to some Albanian newspapers, the Gendarmerie under Lazarević's command killed Isa Boletini in January 1916.